IMMM-SFA/tell/docs/source/user_guide.rst

 loads to where they would occur spatially within a grid operations model.
 The output of **tell** is a series of hourly projections of future electricity demand at the county-, state-, and BA-scale that are conceptually and quantitatively consistent with one another.

 **tell** was designed to work using data from 54 BAs the U.S. and in conjunction with the GCAM-USA model.
-Thus it is not immediately extensible to other countries (e.g., in Europe).
+Thus, it is not immediately extensible to other countries (e.g., in Europe).
 However, the fundamental modeling approach based on MLP models trained on historical loads and meteorology data could easily be adapted to work in other regions with sufficient data.